 If you need some inspiration for gifts of a 'wordy' kind, then let me help with these lovely things I got for my birthday.
 First up, two lovely new notebooks for my collection.
 I like the clouds that appears on the pages in the Notebook for Dreamers.
 Next up a super soft pencil case decorated… Continue reading Wordy Gifts

 You were full of promise, you were heavy with burden.
 The expectation of a nation, sat in every fold of your gross exaggeration You were filled with blood, you were kept in stone.
 In the killing wild, the precious child, laid the path for your bold body to be deified.
 You were ample for their needs,… Continue reading Gaea

-"We are such stuff as dreams are made on."
+"We are such stuff as dreams are made of."
 Shakespeare's Globe, situated in Southwark in London, was the dream of actor and director Sam Wanamaker.
 Sadly he never got to see it finished as it was completed in 1997, four years after he passed away.
-It stands as testament to his perseverance, taking 20 years… Continue reading Notebook Collection – 3# Shakespeare’s Globe, London
+It stands as a testament to his perseverance, taking 20… Continue reading Notebook Collection: Shakespeare’s Globe, London

 The National Trust house Batemans is nestled in the East Sussex countryside.
 The 17th Century property is a nice place to visit anyway, but it has an added attraction as the home of Rudyard Kipling.
 I'm not the biggest fan of his work but you cannot argue with the importance of his works such as… Continue reading Visiting Batemans, the Home of Rudyard Kipling